Thursday, April 30, 2009

 To see the different versions of cheesecakes cropping up all over the foodblogosphere, check out the Daring Bakers Blogroll.

-• Graham Cracker Cookies from Happy in the Kitchen: The Craft of Cooking The Art of Eating by Michel Richard
+• Graham Cracker Cookies from Happy in the Kitchen: The Craft of Cooking The Art of Eating (affiliate link) by Michel Richard

-• Orange Ginger Sauce adapted from Happy in the Kitchen: The Craft of Cooking The Art of Eating by Michel Richard
+• Orange Ginger Sauce adapted from Happy in the Kitchen: The Craft of Cooking The Art of Eating (affiliate link) by Michel Richard

 Abbey's Infamous Cheesecake with Orange and Ginger and a Homemade Graham Cracker Cookie Crust Ingredients